-This Phase I Design-Build (DB) section is estimated to cost \$932 million in year of expenditure dollars.
-With a 50% local match, the proposed federal portion from stimulus funds is \$466 million.
+This Phase I Design-Build (DB) section is estimated to cost \$1,960 million in year of expenditure dollars.
+With the Authority's 50% match, the proposed federal portion from stimulus funds is 50% or \$980 million.
 In November 2008, California voters passed the Safe, Reliable High-Speed Passenger Train Bond Act for the 21st Century which approved the issuance of general obligation bonds totaling \$9 billion primarily for capital costs associated with the development of high-speed rail in California.
-In each of the Authority's grant applications, the Authority is prepared to use GO bond proceeds to match the design-build applications.
-Other funding from local and potentially private funding is currently uncommitted, however, the Authority intends to pursue additional support for this Merced-Fresno section.
+In each of the Authority's grant applications, the Authority is prepared to use GO bond proceeds, local funds or private sources to match the design-build applications.